xinyuelucylu/xinyuelucylu/README.md

 - 🌱 I’m currently learning Interactive Multimedia and Design in Carleton University, Ottawa, Canada.
 - 💞️ I’m looking to collaborate on UI/UX Design, Front-end Development, and Game Design.
 - 📫 Reach me at xinyuelu2000@hotmail.com.
-- 👉 See my visual pieces on https://www.xinyuelucylu.com